 - Ida O’Keeffe

 - George Nakashima

 - Timothy O’Sullivan

-The name change will appropriately reflect the multidisciplinary arts and education opportunities we provide our community.
-As an accredited museum our mission remains the same: to enrich our community through transformative arts and educational experiences.
+As an accredited museum our mission is to enrich our community through transformative arts and educational experiences.

 - Youth & Family Education Programs

 - Adult Education (in Spanish and English)

 - Featured Speakers, Talks, Tours and Panel Discussions